Yuanzheng04/eventalpha/README.md

 # EventAlpha — A Look-Ahead-Controlled LLM Event-Signal Research Framework

-EventAlpha turns SEC filing text into a standardized equity **sentiment factor** using an LLM, then evaluates it with the discipline of a quant factor-research pipeline — cross-sectional IC, train/test parameter selection, quantile long/short backtests, transaction-cost adjustment, and a full statistical validation suite.
+EventAlpha tests whether SEC filing text can be turned into a usable post-filing equity signal.
+It uses an LLM to score filing language, converts the scores into cross-sectional factors, and evaluates them through IC analysis, train/test parameter selection, quantile long/short backtests, transaction-cost adjustment, and robustness checks.
+A FinBERT baseline is included to compare the LLM signal against a standard financial-text sentiment model.

-Its defining feature is an **explicit, verified defense against LLM look-ahead bias** — the failure mode that makes most "LLM + backtest" projects silently invalid.
-Everything runs on **free, public data** (SEC EDGAR + yfinance), so the entire study is reproducible end to end.
+The main emphasis is timing discipline.
+Many “LLM + backtest” projects look reasonable but accidentally leak future information into the signal.
+EventAlpha keeps the filing date, signal date, and return window explicit, so the results are evaluated as a real factor test rather than a text-generation demo.
+The pipeline runs end to end on public SEC EDGAR filings and yfinance price data.

 ---